turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_public_access.md

 This benchmark answers the following questions:

-- What AWS resources have resource policies that allow public access?
+- What resources have resource policies that allow public access?